grace-mugoiri/the-flask-blog/README.md

 # the-flask-blog
-dummy website that lets a user register if not registered and logs one if registered user should be able to add as many posts as possible
+ >dummy website that lets a user register if not registered and logs one if registered.

+ >user should be able to add as many posts as possible.

+ >user should be able to update posts.

+ >user should be able to delete a post.

+ >user should be able to access 'account' if logged in.

 # Running the app:
     python run.py